2002 United States Senate election in Alaska

 The 2002 United States Senate election in Alaska was held on November 5, 2002.
-Incumbent Republican United States Senator Ted Stevens ran for and won a seventh term in the United States Senate.
+Incumbent Republican United States Senator Ted Stevens ran for and won a seventh term (a sixth full term) and final term in the United States Senate.
 He faced perennial candidate Frank Vondersaar, the Democratic nominee, journalist Jim Sykes, the Green Party nominee, and several other independent candidates in his bid for re-election.
-Ultimately, Stevens crushed his opponents to win what would be his last term in the Senate, allowing him to win the highest percentage of the vote in any of his elections.
+Ultimately, Stevens defeated his opponents by an overwhelming margin to win what would be his last term in the Senate, the highest percentage of the vote of any of his elections.
+This would be the last Senate election in the state until 2020 in which the winning candidate received a majority of the vote.

-On the same night, Frank Murkowski was elected as Governor of Alaska.
-He would resign from Alaska's Class 3 U.S. Senate seat and then appoint his daughter, Lisa Murkowski, to fill the vacancy on December 2nd.
+On the same night, Frank Murkowski was elected as governor of Alaska.
+He would resign from Alaska's Class 3 U.S. Senate seat and then appoint his daughter, Lisa Murkowski, to fill the vacancy on December 20.